 What is AWGE?
 Who are the people behind AWGE?
 And what the hell does AWGE even mean?
 All valid questions.
 On its surface, AWGE is a known-unknown creative agency packed with creative talents from a wide array of fields.
-AWGE has directed prominent music videos, designed experimental physical and digital experiences, produced music, and have collaborated with brands like Needles, Marni Serre, and Mercedes Benz.
+AWGE has directed prominent music videos like A$AP Rocky's "Shittin' Me", designed experimental physical and digital experiences, produced music, and have collaborated with brands like Needles, Marni Serre, and Mercedes Benz.
 They even got in on the NFT hype.

 AWGE has also simply just created art.
 They have their creative fingers just about everywhere.
 Yet, there is still very little known about this A$AP-led collective.

 Everything you need to know about AWGE in 2023

 A$AP Rocky and his A$AP Mob crew have worked to create an insulated agency that can help them streamline their creative output.
 Featuring other prominent creatives, AWGE works in the shadows to maximize their creativity.
 Rocky himself shared this sentiment with Trevor Noah in 2018, "We all get together and mastermind how we want to takeover, manipulate, or change the world in music, culture, film art."